דע ותמונות רבות על טנק המרכבה

 would

 from breaking out.
-Rabin took the
+Rabin took the call outside the

 office of the

-that this would work?'
-Elazar then wisely
+could Elazar give this would work?'
+Elazar then

 handed the phone to

-will be the one firing the gun!"
+I will be the one firing the gun!"

 The following day General Rabin told Elazar and Tal they were free to act.
 Both